 - Technology will most likely not be licensed or spun out.

 - Technology does not have the possibility of retaining economic impact in Utah.

-- New research jobs will not be created in the state.
+- No jobs will be created in the state.

 Value Proposition of Technology (from White Paper) 20%

 - Researcher describes solution relative to a compelling unmet need

 - Specific plan identified to exploit the technology

 - Resources are available/attainable to commercialize or implement technology

 - Technology has definitive advantage over status quo and demonstrated market potential

 - Researcher solution to unmet need is fair